How did an olive tree survive the salt water during Noah's flood?

 Have you ever wondered how long an olive tree can survive while submerged in water, both river water and salt water?
 May I ask, “What do you think would happen to a tree that has been submerged under water for maybe 200 days?”
 Since we know that wood rots due to water, what do you think would happen to a live olive tree?
 What do you think happened to all the olive trees during Noah’s flood?
 Also, is it true that a dove found an olive tree growing leaves after having been submerged for 200 days?

-That question has asked by someone who read Genesis 8:10-11.
+That question has been asked by someone who read Genesis 8:10-11.
 The passage says that Noah had sent a dove out from the ark.
 When the dove returned, it brought back an olive leaf to the ark.

 So he waited yet another seven days; and again he sent out the dove from the ark.
 The dove came to him toward evening, and behold, in her beak was a freshly picked olive leaf.
 So Noah knew that the water was abated from the earth.
 Genesis 8:10-11 (NASB)